genemu/GenemuFormBundle/Resources/doc/captcha_gd/index.md

     type:     annotation
 ```

-2. Your captcha should be small, because IE supports only 2083 characters in requests (otherwise they are just skipped).
+* also your captcha should be small, because IE supports only 2083 characters in requests (otherwise they are just skipped).
 Working example: 100x30, grayscale, gif

 ## Default Usage: